YoinkBird/cyclesafe/report/report.md

 clean_project -> Migrate Previous Project
 stub_model -> enablement_model
 interpretable_model -> Feature Reduction Model
-interpretable_model2 -> Routing Data Model
+interpretable_model2 -> Routing Model

 -->
 <!-- | **modeling** | | | | optimised_model1 | -->

-#### WP: clean project
+### Project Plan
+The plan for creating the final route scoring model involves several intermediate stages in order to simultaneously enable the model deployment.

+#### Work-Package: Migrate Previous Project
-The previous project's codebase which initially explored the TXDOT dataset focused on model optimisation and feature selection, and therefore needs to be rewritten as a model generator for this project.
+The codebase inherited from the previous project focused on model optimisation and feature selection, and therefore needs to be rewritten as a generic model generator for this project.

 #### Work-Package: Enablement Model  <!-- WP: stub_model -->
 Simple model with basic optimisation and limited feature set